qaware/qaware-blog-source/content/posts/cloud-migration-approaches.md

 summary: "There is only one way to to do cloud migration properly: Linking business and technology.
 But there are Bottom.up and Top-Down cases as well."
 ---

-As we have stated before, there is only one way to o do cloud migration properly: [Linking business and technology](https://blog.qaware.de/posts/cloud-migration-this-is-the-way/)
+As we have stated before, there is only one way to do cloud migration properly: [Linking business and technology](https://blog.qaware.de/posts/cloud-migration-this-is-the-way/)

 But how do we get there: What if business and technology is currently in linking phase?
 What are proven strategies and tips on the way?

 Ideally, business has a good cloud strategy and strong commitment pushing the cloud move "top down", and at the same time all technical teams have an equally strong desire to leverage the offered technical and organization benefits of cloud technologies from the "bottom up".

-However, there are many "bottom up" cases, where teams are pushing to the cloud before strong business commitment is there.
+However, there are also many "bottom up" cases, where teams are pushing to the cloud before strong business commitment is there.
 And there are cases where companies have a clear "top down" cloud commitment, but lack adoption of their cloud platform and struggle to find a good strategy to move over their legacy landscape.

 We will look at both cases and show what has worked for us and our customers.

 ## Team driven "bottom up" migration
-Doing "bottom up" migrations the teams usually have a lot of questions and "What-Ifs" in their mind.
-Let me try to tackle some of them following this style.
+Doing "bottom up" migrations, the teams usually have a lot of questions and "What-Ifs" in their mind.
+Let me try to tackle some of them.

 Imagine your company announced "Hey, we will (probably) moving to the cloud (soon / once its ready)" and your team is sitting on some not-so-cloud-friendly applications that need some love and polishing to keep them maintainable anyway.
 So now you need to decide what to do.
 Sounds familiar?
 Good, then this section might be for you.